evanraalte/aoc/README.md

 - Use `uv run main.py new <day>` to quickly scaffold new solutions
 - The `solve` command automatically runs example tests first to validate your solution
 - Use `--skip-examples` if you want to bypass example tests
-- Test with custom inputs using the `test` command
 - The tool automatically handles any return type that can be converted to string
 - Execution time is displayed to help you optimize solutions
 - Use `--submit` carefully - you have limited incorrect attempts per day!